akbrother02/CrownStack.github.io/_posts/2017-11-24-bottom-navigation.md

 Each item is given an ID for referencing in code, a title to describe the item, an icon to provide a visual representation of the item, and an enabled state.
 All items are given the app:showAsAction=”ifRoom” attribute which will show the item if room is available.
 Since bottom navigation bars are only supposed to contain three to five items, we can safely assume that all of our items will show.

 To finish our demonstration, we need to set up our Main Activity and the fragments associated with each navigation item.
-Our BottomNavigationView logic is isolated to the MainActivity.
+Our `BottomNavigationView` logic is isolated to the MainActivity.

 ```
 public class MainActivity extends AppCompatActivity {

- private BottomNavigationView mBottomNavigationView;
+ private  mBottomNavigationView;

  @Override
  protected void onCreate(Bundle savedInstanceState) {